 ii.
 Grouchy’s reformatory ambitions

 Commentators have noted that the impartial spectator is never mentioned in Grouchy’s Letters (Bergès and Schliesser 2019: 25, Schattsneider 2003: 4, Brown 2008b: 57).
 On the interpretive line according to which Grouchy is mostly reiterating and filling in Smith’s moral philosophy, this has to be a puzzling omission.
 Why would she leave out his signature moral arbiter, the lynchpin of his theory?
 Once we recognize that Grouchy has a fundamentally different understanding of the drives that shape our sympathizing, though, the mystery clears.
 Grouchy has not somehow forgotten to include the impartial spectator.
 Rather, she sees no role for this device in her moral theorizing, because the Smithean impartial spectator’s perspective is simply not one that humans are moved to adopt as authoritative.
 It is true that we do on her view take some pleasure in sharing other’s sentiments, but our moral development is not impelled by primary interest in sentimental conformity.
 Hence, we are not specially concerned with whether an imagined person with ordinary human sympathetic tendencies would sympathize with our attitudes or endorse our choices.
 Instead, our own interest in our personal flourishing, combined with the fact that minimizing others’ pain turns out to be the key to our own personal flourishing, militates in favour of the adoption of an alternative standard for worthy attitudes and actions.
 The criterion of approvability that we must be driven to embrace, at least in so far as we are prudentially rational, is that of promoting the greatest good.
-What is choiceworthy is that which best serves to maximize overall happiness and minimize overall suffering (LS: 110, 106-107).
+What is choiceworthy is that which best serves to promote overall happiness (LS: 110, 106-107).

 For Grouchy, the truly moral social and economic system, and the one that we all have decisive prudential reason to promote, is not one that supports sentimental tendencies a Smithean impartial spectator would approve of.
-Rather, the morally choiceworthy system will be one that serves to maximize human wellbeing over the long run.
-Could economic inequality serve to maximize human wellbeing in the long run?
+Rather, the morally choiceworthy system will be one that serves to promote human wellbeing over the long run.
+Could economic inequality serve to promote human wellbeing in the long run?

 As we’ve seen, sympathetic feeling is on Grouchy’s view universally diminished by serious economic inequality.
 Grouchy does obliquely acknowledge that we take some pleasure in sympathetic feeling per se, even though the intrinsic pleasurableness of sympathy is not what motivates us to pursue it.
 So, we can immediately conclude that very economically unequal arrangements will diminish at least one minor source of human well-being (LS: 83).
 More importantly, though, extremely economically unequal arrangements will also undercut all people’s abilities to fully exercise their affective and agential capacities.
 Economic inequality distances us all from each other and thereby erects barriers to the recognition of others’ needs.
 As we’ve seen, Grouchy thinks that it also tends to sap the sensibility of the well-off, while impairing the rational and reflective capacities of the poorer classes.
 Reflection, rationality, and sensibility are all necessary for us to reliably achieve the sweetest and most enduring human happiness, which consists in knowingly securing others’ well-being through the exercise of our rational agency.